-The gender pay gap takes into account all roles at all levels of the organisation, rather than comparing pay received by women and men performing the same roles.
+The gender pay gap takes into account all roles at all levels of the organisation, we have included all of our UK data from our offices in London and Sheffield.

 Men and women take on different roles within any company.
-But because of the mix of salaries and the number of males and females doing those different roles, a gender pay gap can emerge.
+But because of the mix

-In April 2017, the government introduced new gender pay gap (GPG) transparency regulations, designed to encourage large employers to take informed action to close their GPG where one exists.
+In April 2017, the government introduced new gender pay gap (GPG) transparency their GPG where one exists.